akdeb/musical-potato/notes.md

 5. Redis gets that key and returns the value and returns userId ...

+# Frontend info

+1. We are using Chakra-UI with Next.js
+2. We want to use formidable urql to manage graphql client side
+3.

 ## Basically the steps this tutorial takes:
 - set up a post entity
 - set up a user entity